angularlicious/frontend-fest-2019-schematics/notes/schematics-getting-started.md

 ```ts
 npm run build:schematics
 ```

+> Note: Repeat this process to build and publish the schematic as a package (library).

 ## Link the Schematic

 Typically, you would publish your schematic to a package repository so it can be used like other schematics - using a `npm install -g <YOUR-SCHEMATIC-NAME-HERE>`.